Adrián Suar: Career

 Suar started working in the TV series Pelito at the early age of 13.
-He then worked in other TV shows such as La Banda del Golden Rocket, Poliladron, Por el Nombre de Dios, 22, El Loco, and Sin código, and for films such as Comodines, Cohen vs Rossi, Apariencias, El hijo de la novia, El día que me amen and 18-J.
+He then worked in other TV shows such as La Banda del Golden Rocket, Poliladron, Por el Nombre de Dios, 22, El Loco, and Sin código, and films such as Comodines, Cohen vs Rossi, Apariencias, El hijo de la novia, El día que me amen and 18-J.

 Together with Fernando Blanco, Suar created in 1994 Pol-Ka, one of the three most important TV producing companies in Argentina, with shows that have been exported to other countries.

 Among the series and films produced by Pol-Ka are Por el Nombre de Dios, Comodines, El Hijo de la Novia and Luna de Avellaneda.

 Personal life

-Suar married, and later divorced, Argentine actress Araceli González, with whom he had a child named Tomás.
+Suar married in 1996, and divorced in 2002, Argentine actress Araceli González, with whom he has a son Tomás Kirzner.
 Suar was in a relationship with Argentine actress Griselda Siciliani for eight years, and on June 15, 2012, they had a daughter named Margarita.
 Their relationship lasted from 2008 to 2016.